It’s time to check your mapping!

 It’s important to also note that the changes to the vegetation management mapping do not affect properties with a Property Map of Assessable Vegetation (PMAV).

 AgForce will be conducting a meeting with the Department of Environment and Science to gain a better understanding of the large changes to the protected plants mapping.

 To assist members in understanding these mapping changes, AgForce will also be creating new GeoPDF maps for each member property.
-This will include updating AgForce fact sheets pertaining to koala and protected plants mapping, to ensure landowners know where they stand with regard to regulations and compliance.
+This will include updating AgForce fact sheets pertaining to vegetation, koala and protected plants mapping, to ensure landowners know where they stand with regard to regulations and compliance.

 In preparation for the new maps (coming in the next two weeks) members are reminded to ensure they can sign in to the AgForce website member portal to check their property details.
 This will also ensure the new maps can be accessed when available.

 Members can also request the new maps from the government’s website, request a vegetation map or property report (which also includes a map for protected plants).
 The limitation with this service is it’s one request per each Lot on Plan number defining a property.